stevenMouret/web-accessibility-guidelines/_doc/accessibility/links/explicit-link.md

 * The content related to the `aria-labelledby` attribute.
 * Otherwise, the content of the `aria-label` attribute.
-* Otherwise, the content of the `title` attribute.
 * Otherwise, the content of an `<a>` element (text, alt...).

-For example, for an `aria-label` attribute and link content, it is the content of the `aria-label` attribute that is considered the accessible name.
+For example, for an `aria-label` attribute and link content, it is the content of the `aria-label` attribute that is considered as the accessible name.

 As some properties override others, it is necessary to ensure that the entire content is rendered in the accessible name.